lucidworks/banana/README.md

 the power of Apache Solr.
 Data can be ingested into Solr through a variety of ways, including [Logstash](https://www.elastic.co/products/logstash), [Flume](https://flume.apache.org) and other connectors.

+## To Release a New Version for Fusion

+When you are ready to do a new release for Lucidworks Fusion.
+Do the following steps:

+1. Run `grunt build --force`
+2. Edit `package.json` by increasing the version number.
+3. Push your commit to Github.
+4. Run `npm publish`

 ## IMPORTANT